underpostnet/engine/src/client/public/nexodev/docs/references/Main cluster lifecycle commands.md

 2. Executes sync-replica template-deploy in dev mode
 3. Executes sync-replica template-deploy in production mode
 4. Runs `node bin env clean` to clean environment variables
-5. Updates default configurations for all deployments listed in `./engine-private/deploy/dd.router`
+5. Updates default configurations for all deployments listed in `./engine-private/deploy/dd.router` using `node bin new --default-conf --deploy-id <deploy-id>` for each deployment
 6. If `cmt` path is specified, commits changes to git repositories

+### Notes
+- Uses `node bin new --default-conf --deploy-id <deploy-id>` for each deployment
+- Processes all deployments from the router file automatically

 ---